bbauska/DOGE/README.md

 ### Dismantling DEI:
 The initiative actively sought out and eliminated diversity, equity, and inclusion (DEI) programs, and mandated the deletion of certain LBGTQ+ health and vaccine information from federal websites.

+## Privacy & Oversight Issues
+### Data Security:
+Whistleblowers and cybersecurity experts expressed alarm over the reckless handling of sensitive Social Security data, which was accessed and utilized by young tech contractors embedded into federal agencies.
+### Lawsuits & Oversight:
+Multiple lawsuits accused DOGE and Musk of breaking the Privacy Act of 1974.
+Agencies struggled to balance the demand for cuts against legal transparency and accountability, as several initiatives were blocked in court.